aMarCruz/react-svg-ionicons/README.md

 This function accepts a JS object with valid SVG attributes that are mixed with the defaults used when rendering the icons.

-Deep merge is only applied to `className` and `style`, and the attributes `xmlns` y `viewBox` are ignored, the rest are accepted but may have no effect on the icon.
+Deep merge is only applied to objects like `style`, and the attributes `xmlns` y `viewBox` are ignored.

+Even if an attribute is accepted, it may have no effect on the icon.
 You will need to experiment to get the desired effect.

-To remove an existing attribute, pass `null` or `undefined` as its value.
+To remove existing attributes, pass `null` or `undefined` as its value.

 Predefined values: